Biological data: Biomedical data sharing

-Attitudes Towards Data Sharing
+Attitudes towards data sharing

 According to a 2015 study focusing on the attitudes of practices of clinicians and scientific research staff, a majority of the respondents reported data sharing as important to their work, but signified that their expertise in the subject was low.
 Of the 190 respondents to the survey, 135 identified themselves as clinical or basic research scientists, and the population of the survey included clinical and basic research scientists in the Intramural Research Program at the National Institute of Health.
 The study also found that, among the respondents, sharing data directly with other clinicians was a common practice, but the subjects of the study had little practice uploading data to a repository.

 Within the field of biomedical research, data sharing has been promoted as an important way for researchers to share and reuse data in order to fully capture the benefits towards personalized and precision medicine.

-Challenges to Data Sharing
+Challenges to data sharing

 Data sharing in healthcare has remained a challenge for several reasons.
 Despite research advances in data sharing in healthcare, many healthcare organizations remain reluctant or unwilling to release medical data on account of privacy laws such as the Health Insurance Portability and Accountability Act (HIPAA).
 Moreover, sharing biological data between institutions requires protecting confidentiality for data that may span several organizations.
 Achieving data syntax and semantic heterogeneity while meeting diverse privacy requirements are all factors that pose barriers to data sharing.